-We all want the best for our young ninjas.
-Developing their skills, physical ability and positive physiological characteristics are at the top of our list of goals.
+We all want the best for our young ninjas but how do gradings help us develop the children?
+Developing their skills, physical abilities and positive physiological characteristics are at the top of our list of goals.
 So how do we use gradings to build these traits?
 Should we be using the gradings to measure competency like we do with the older children, teens and adults?
 While the feeling of mastery can be useful to build motivation, is it developmentally appropriate for young children.
 How can a belt system and gradings be used as a motivation tool to help build retention?

-At such a young age, is it constructive to compare children?
+At such a young age, is it constructive to compare children via gradings?

 While you probably have a good idea of the capabilities of an average student at a specific age, as children develop at different rates, there can be a huge difference between the youngest and the oldest (even if you break the classes down in to 3-4 and 5-6 year olds).